 Using the right language to convey the right message at the right time is what this is all about.

-Editing For Maximum Impact
+Editing for Maximum Impact

-There’s ongoing – and rather furious debate – in copywriting.
+There is an ongoing – and rather furious debate – in copywriting.
 One that’s been going on for longer than most of us have been marketing.

 And yet, there’s still a huge division on who’s right.